 Spencer is a very small town located in the state of Indiana.
 With a population of 2,271 people and three constituent neighborhoods, Spencer is the 200th largest community in Indiana.
-Spencer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-The population of Spencer has a very low overall level of education: only 9.85% of people over 25 hold a 4-year college degree or higher.
+The population of Spencer has a very low overall level of education: only 9.53% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Spencer in 2010 was $17,635, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
 This equates to an annual income of $70,540 for a family of four.

 The people who call Spencer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spencer residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Spencer include Irish, English, French , and Italian.